scikit-hep/uproot5/docs-sphinx/basic.rst

     <Array [{Type: 'GT', Run: 148031, ...
 M: 94.7}] type='667 * {"Type": string, "Ru...'>
     <Array [{Type: 'GT', Run: 148029, ...
 M: 96.7}] type='303 * {"Type": string, "Ru...'>

 (but much larger in a real case).
 Here, ``"50 kB"`` corresponds to 667 entries (with the last step being the remainder).
-It's possible to calculate the number of entries for a given memory size outside of iteration using :py:meth:`~uproot.behaviors.TBranch.HasBranches.num_entries_for`.
+It's possible to calculate the number of entries for a given memory size outside of iteration using :ref:`uproot.behaviors.TBranch.HasBranches.num_entries_for`.

 .. code-block:: python